youness2107/model-predictive-control/README.md

 # Dealing with latency

-Dealing with latency was achieved by applying the actuators one step later.
-This ended up being exactly one step later because the delay and the step dt are equal (both 100 millesecond)
+Dealing with latency was achieved by recalculating the state vector one step further.
+This ended up being exactly one step further because the delay and the step dt are equal (both 100 millesecond)

 ![Dealing with latency](./images/dealing_with_latency.png)